-There are also 2 Mini-Solver tracks, where a mini-solver is a solver whose code must be open-source and composed of less than 8,000 lines of at most 160 characters (while discarding comments, code for parsing XCSP3 and code of standard libraries).
+There are also 2 Mini-Solver tracks, where a mini-solver is a solver whose code must be open-source (and expected to be rather compact, although we do not impose anymore specific restrictions).
 For Mini-solvers tracks, only sequential exploration is considered, and the set of constraints is rather restricted, as described in the next section.
 Our interest in Mini-solver tracks is two-fold.
-First, this should facilitate the participation of people (e.g., students) whose solvers cannot be complete enough to compete with well-established solvers from the community.
-Second, it will hopefully provide the community with one (or several) compact well-documented and easily extendable open-source solver, especially as there is a special price delivered by the jury about clarity and reusability of mini-solvers.
+First, this should facilitate the participation of people (e.g., students) whose solvers cannot be complete enough to compete with wellestablished solvers from the community.
+Second, it will hopefully provide the community with one (or several) compact well-documented and easily extendable open-source solver.